Back to Profile

 Diamond Donor Program: The United States Olympic Museum

 To answer an outpouring of interest from athletes and the public, the challenge was to individually model aluminum panels as a form of virtual tender in support of The United States Olympic Museum.
 The program could then allow each panel to be figuratively adopted, like buying a star.
-For MG AEC Technology Partners (D3 Technologies), the technological challenge was how to take an extremely robust dataset in the Building Information Model and make it accessible to the public in an intuitive, web-ready way to enable the adoption of a panel through donation, thus providing content funding that can live on for generations.
+For Team D3, the technological challenge was how to take an extremely robust dataset in the Building Information Model and make it accessible to the public in an intuitive, web-ready way to enable the adoption of a panel through donation, thus providing content funding that can live on for generations.

 Primary project goals identified were as follows: